tinacms/tina.io/content/blog/tina-is-in-beta.md

 title: Tina is in Beta
 date: '2021-07-27T20:00:00-04:00'
 author: James Perkins
-last_edited: '2021-07-27T14:03:37.639Z'
+last_edited: '2021-07-27T14:53:04.070Z'
 ---
-The team at Tina have been working hard since June 2nd when we launch Tina Cloud.
-We took all the feedback and thoughts and iterated to make huge improvements to the product.
+The team at Tina have been working hard since June 2nd when we launched Tina Cloud.
+We took all your feedback and thoughts and iterated to make huge improvements to the product.

-The Alpha release contained the core product and we knew we had some features we wanted to add immediately and we had a lot of internal talks to make a simplified integration path.
+The Alpha release contained the core product yet we knew we had some features we wanted to add immediately, including a simplified integration path.

 ## What has changed since Alpha?